-Here, kick is an ACTION in the same way that bark was considered an ACTION in dog bark and go was considered an ACTION in daddy go.
-The inanimate OBJECT in this two-word utterance is clearly the ball.
-Now, the exact meaning the child intends when uttering a phrase like kick ball needs to be gleaned from the context in which it is said.
-For example, if the child is kicking a ball then this utterance may be intended to mean, 'I'm kicking the ball'.
-However, if the ball is on the floor in front of you and the child points to you and says, 'kick ball!' then this may be meant as, 'you kick the ball now'.
+Here, kick is an ACTION in the same way that bark was considered an ACTION on the floor in front of you and the child points to you and says, 'kick ball!' then this may be meant as, 'you kick the ball now'.
 The first interpretation is more like the child describing what he or she is doing and the second more like giving an instruction.
 Further examples of ACTION + OBJECT include the following.